pancsta/asyncmachine-go/FAQ.md

 ## What are the downsides?

-High abstraction, boilerplate, reflection, stack traces split into state-traces, reduced type safety, incomplete documentation, TUI devtools, as well as using a non-mainstream paradigm.
+High abstraction, boilerplate, reflection, stack traces split into state-traces, reduced type safety, incomplete documentation, TUI devtools, using a non-mainstream paradigm.

 ## What should be a "state"?